sabagh1994/fw-pGENMi/README.md

    c. dist is the directory named by the regulatory distance $\in$ {10Kb, 50Kb, 200Kb, 1Mb}\
    d. dirc is the directory named by the direction of analysis $\in$ {up, down}
-   Note that you should always provide absolute path to the `evid_rootdir` or its relative path to the `input` folder in the cloned repo. see the config files for full instructions.
+   Note that you should always provide absolute path to the `evid_rootdir` or its relative path to the `input` folder in the cloned repo.

 2. By default the results of all runs will be stored at the `./results` directory.
 To set a different path, you should update the configs with the abosolute path to your desired directory or its relative path to `./results` in the cloned repo.

+See the config files for full instructions.